By Andre Lapointe, Credit & Debt Specialist at The Finance Guys · Published June 1, 2026 · Last updated June 10, 2026

 Disclosure: The Finance Guys is part of the same group of companies as some of the lenders and services we link to, including Loanspot, and may be compensated when you apply through our links.
 Our guides report the facts — rates, rules, and the 35% cap — straight, regardless.

-Sources: Bank of Canada — policy interest rate; Justice Laws Canada — Criminal Code s.347 (35% criminal interest rate).
+Sources: Bank of Canada — policy interest rate; Justice Laws Canada — Criminal Code s.347 (35% criminal interest rate); FCAC — loans and lines of credit.

-Photos by RDNE Stock project and Kindel Media on Pexels.
+Photos by RDNE Stock project, Kindel Media and Erik Mclean on Pexels.

 Disclaimer: This article is for informational purposes only and is not financial advice.
 Consult a licensed advisor for guidance specific to your situation.